ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/simd-on-rust/_review.md

 review:
     - questions:
         question: >
-            Are immediate values in SIMD intrinsics handled different in Rust?
+            Are immediate values in SIMD intrinsics handled differently in Rust?
         answers:
             - Yes, they are only passed using generics
-            - No, nothing changes, they are still passed via the function arguments
+            - No, nothing changes as they are still passed via the function arguments
             - Both, one can use the generics version or the original way of passing via the function arguments
         correct_answer: 3
         explanation: >